Search Menu

 The report covers statistics on HIV testing, PrEP, new diagnoses and other HIV-related care outcomes from sexual health clinics up until December 2024, with demographics based on England.

-The breakdowns include inequalities in care outcomes including in minority ethnicised populations.
-These are complex results, including by country of birth, which still show the highest rates of declining HIV testing as 29% in white people born in the UK.
+The breakdowns include inequalities in care outcomes, including in ethnically minoritised populations.
+These are complex results, including by country of birth.
+However the group that still had the highest rate of declining an HIV test was white people born in the UK (at 29%).

 Despite challenging conditions, HIV testing has increased, with opt-out testing in emergency departments proving incredibly successful, now accounting for 8% of new diagnoses.